jobial-io/scase/README.md

 A Scase client can be seamlessly used in Java using the Java-friendly client extension.
 Here is how you can create a Java client for an existing service configuration:

+Of course, any other independent client can talk to a Scase service, there is nothing special about services implemented and deployed through Scase.